mvanzulli/tutorialGit_IIMPI/git_basics/comandos_basicos.md

 ## <span style="color:yellow">2.
 Comenzar a commitear un código    </span>

 En git se puede considerar que existen determinados checkpoints asociados a tareas o etapas del desarrollo de código, a esto se le denominan **commits**.
 Estos también sirven para registrar en el pasado determinados cambios.
 Por ejemplo se pueden utilizar para registrar que se agregó una nueva funcionalidad, se solucionó un bug o para notificar un determinado avance.
-In Git, we can consider **commits** to be checkpoints, or snapshots of your project at its current state.
-In other words, we basically save the current version of our code in a commit.
-We can create as many commits as we need in the commit history, and we can go back and forth between commits to see the different revisions of our project code.
-That allows us to efficiently manage our progress and track the project as it gets developed.

 ### <span style="color:yellow">2.1 Checkear el estado del repositorio   </span>